 The first phase of the process was to build a model from ASP’s data set based on seven broad-spectrum intravenous antibiotics commonly used in the treatment of pneumonia.

 Each antibiotic prescription was subjected to the clinical reasoning framework detailed above where the five categories of questions were used to determine the presence of an infection, understand the patient, and determine previous illnesses and treatments with antibiotics.
-The data was summarised based on the patient displaying any signs of symptoms within the relevant period.
+The data was summarized based on the patient displaying any signs of symptoms within the relevant period.
 Additional information such as the number of days between patient admissions, administration of the pneumonia regimen was computed and included in the model.

 Manual vs. AI